allegro/blog/_posts/2024-07-01-selenium-playwright-migration.md

 }
 ```

 Out of sheer curiosity, I decided to compare the execution times of a test using Selenium and Playwright.
-To do this, I migrated a single scenario—the happy
+To do this, I migrated a single scenario — the happy
 path of our team's core process.
 I ran this test locally 10 times for both Playwright and Selenium, and the results were as follows:

 | Execution number | Selenium [s] | Playwright [s] |